 This delectable Christmas tradition is held on the second Sunday of December.
 Fill a decorated coffee can with cookies and purchase homemade frozen soup by the quart.
 All proceeds go to support PPCT’s mission outreach.
 This event is coordinated by Women’s Ministries.

 Lessons & Carols

-Lessons & Carols is a very special worship service blending music performed by every PCCT music group, along with youth and adult leaders sharing Scripture and featuring a full chamber orchestra leading many “sing-a-longs.”
+Held the Sunday before Christmas, Lessons & Carols is a very special worship service blending music performed by every PCCT music group, along with youth and adult leaders sharing Scripture and featuring festive music and many “sing-a-longs.”
 Don’t miss this family-friendly celebration of Advent and Christmas.